suptechie/DAO/README.md

 [![Build Status](https://travis-ci.org/slockit/DAO.png)](https://travis-ci.org/slockit/DAO)

 ## What is it?

+Note: this is currently not maintained - do not use it as is.

 A Standard Decentralized Autonomous Organization (DAO) framework written in Solidity to run on the Ethereum blockchain.

 Feel free to reuse this framework to create your own Decentralized Autonomous Organization.